AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failure:
   - `Task <TASK_NAME> not found: Please make sure the task exists.`
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
+  - `The status has been entered in the wrong format.`
+  - `Please enter a valid status: complete/incomplete.`
+  - `Please enter the status, project and task fields.`

 ![SetTaskStatusCommandResult](images/SetTaskStatusCommandResult.png)